SimNautilus/nautilusFlow/README.md

 # nautiliusFlow
 Tools to mitigate traditional workflow inefficiences

-This repository serves as a demonstration of immersive simulation tools on a 2D agressive subsonic diffuser in the fluid solver PHASTA.
+This repository serves as a demonstration of an immersive simulation software framework on a 2D agressive subsonic diffuser in the fluid solver PHASTA.

-Our objective is to provide a template so that these tools may be applied in other PDE solvers, and to other problems.
+Our objective is to provide a template so that immersive simulation tools may be applied in other PDE solvers, and to other problems.

 Immersive simulation tools
 1. SENSEI in situ interface